i-Captain/100-days-of-code/log.md

 Turns out [i am not alone with problems](https://durveshnaik.com/flutter-ios-build-issues-and-solutions/) to build my ios flutter app.

-But in the end i uploaded successfully my archive to App Store Connect 🏄🏻‍♂️ - switched to TestFlight needed more text and checkmarks.
+But in the end i uploaded successfully my archive to App Store Connect 🏄🏻‍♂️ - switched to TestFlight needed more text and stuff.
 Invite external TestFlight users is for tomorrow.

 Started signup and registering the app at the Google Play Console.
 Uploaded the first .aab